Iglesia Watawat ng Lahi: Beliefs and practices

-The Iglesia Watawat ng Lahi's doctrine was derived from Roman Catholic teachings and Philippine nationalism as exemplified through the literary works of José Rizal.
+The Iglesia Watawat ng Lahi's doctrine was derived from Catholic teachings and Philippine nationalism as exemplified through the literary works of José Rizal.
 The organization of the group is composed of two distinct lines; an ecclesiastical group which is composed of the group's religious leaders headed by the "Supreme Bishop", who is a member of the group's Board of Directors; and a secular group which consist of the membership of the Rizalist Youth Association.

 Divinity of Jose Rizal

 The Iglesia Watawat ng Lahi believes that Rizal is the incarnation of Holy Spirit.
 They believed that Rizal was never truly killed during his execution in Bagumbayan.
 The point out that when Rizal's body was about to be exhumed in Paco Park, Rizal was nowhere to be found and that a tree trunk and a pair of shoes was found at the site.
 They believed that Rizal is still living in Mount Makiling.

 The sects has its version on the account of Jose Rizal's life.
 Jose Rizal as a baby was found by Francisco Mercado and Teodora Alonzo, who were recorded by documented historical accounts as his biological parents.
 The couple wanted to baptize Rizal as Jove Rex Al, but the name was turned down due to it being close to Christ's name by the officiating Catholic priest.
 The baby was then baptized as Jose Rizal.
 The first preachers of the sect were referred to as the Banal na Tinig (lit.
 'Holy Sound').
 They are believed to be able to communicate with Rizal, who lived in Makiling.

 The birth and death anniversary of Rizal are considered one of the most important holiday for the sect.
 During these days the sect celebrates Misa de Tres an elaborate celebration of flowers, flags and parades.
 Gomburza Day, Bonifacio Day and other national holidays are also important holidays for the sect.
 The sect also celebrates Christmas every October 3, the date they consider as the true birthday of Jesus Christ.

 The group's members believe that Rizal will come out of hiding from Mount Makiling to liberate the Philippines in the end of the world.